Cogut Institute for the Humanities

 The group meets in person over snacks and drinks, and the purpose of individual meetings is decided by the group.
 In the past, meetings have been convened to discuss student work-in-progress, from conference presentations to scholarly articles, as well as the work of faculty and visiting speakers to the center, with papers often circulated in advance.
 The center’s graduate student representative serves as the group’s main coordinator.

-To receive announcements about the colloquium and for questions, please email the current graduate student representatives, Matt Ballance (Anthropology) and Ben Driver (Classics).
+To receive announcements about the colloquium and for questions, please email the current graduate student representative, Benjamin Easton (Hispanic Studies).

 Colloquia